• Skip to main content

 As a food writer, chef, long-time District resident — and someone who thinks about food during most of my waking life — I am often asked to recommend places to eat.
 (Plus, I take eating on vacation seriously.
 Meals are usually the first thing I plan before a trip.)

-This Best Food in D.C. list is neither exclusive nor comprehensive.
+This Best Restaurants in Washington, D.C. list is neither exclusive nor comprehensive.
 Instead, the focus is on restaurants and other food establishments that, as a food pro, I personally know, love, and recommend to friends and family.

 With that, here are my personal dining picks for Washington, D.C.’s best restaurants, bakeries, snack shops, and dining experiences.